 - Talking with friends, family, and community or religious support systems

 Ask your doctor what kinds of stress management, if any, are safe for you.

-Routine physical activity and reduction in sedentary lifestyle can improve physical fitness, lower many heart disease risk factors such as bad LDL cholesterol levels and increasing good HDL cholesterol levels in the blood, controlling high blood pressure, and helping you lose excess weight.
+Routine physical activity and reduction in sedentary lifestyle can improve physical fitness, lower many heart disease risk factors such as bad LDL cholesterol levels, increase good HDL cholesterol levels, control high blood pressure, and help you lose excess weight.
 Physical activity also can lower your risk for type 2 diabetes.

 Everyone should try to participate in moderate-intensity aerobic exercise at least 2 hours and 30 minutes per week, or vigorous aerobic exercise for 1 hour and 15 minutes per week.
 Aerobic exercise, such as brisk walking, is any exercise in which your heart beats faster and you use more oxygen than usual.
 The more active you are, the more you will benefit.
 Participate in aerobic exercise for at least 10 minutes at a time spread throughout the week.